 - Finally, person B attacks the distorted version of person A’s position, and acts as if this invalidates person A’s original argument.

 Essentially, instead of arguing against the original stance, person B creates a strawman, which is easier for them to attack.
-This means that there is a logical flaw with the premise of person B’s argument, and namely the fact that they are arguing against a distorted version of their opponent’s original argument.
+This means that there is a logical flaw in the premise of person B’s argument, and namely the fact that they are arguing against a distorted version of their opponent’s original argument.

 As such, the strawman fallacy is considered to be a type of an informal logical fallacy, and specifically a type of a relevance fallacy, since the person using it is attacking a stance that is not directly relevant to the discussion at hand.